 The Nominating Committee and the Shareholder Advisory Committee for Board Nominations consider individuals recommended by the Company's shareholders to serve on the Board.
 In considering candidates submitted by shareholders, the Shareholder Advisory Committee for Board Nominations and the Nominating Committee take into consideration the needs of the Board and the qualifications of the candidate.
-To have a candidate considered by the Shareholder Advisory Committee for Board Nominations and the Nominating Committee, a shareholder must submit the recommendation in writing and must include the following information:
+To have a candidate considered by the Shareholder Advisory Committee for Board Nominations and the Nominating Committee for Board Nominations and the Nominating Committee, a shareholder must submit the recommendation in writing and must include the following information: